-The extent of small cell lung cancer can be assessed by a combination of CT scans and bone scans.
+The extent of small cell lung cancer can be assessed by a combination of CT scans and PET scans and a brain scan.
 For the majority of patients, there is no role for curative surgery and they should be considered for a combination of chemotherapy and radiotherapy.

 Treatment & outcomes: Lung cancer